 2. International accounting

 If you’re bilingual and willing to travel or relocate, this is one of the alternative careers for accountants that has a touch of international flavor.
 In our global economy, international accounting managers and international tax accountants are in demand to work with overseas contractors, coordinate audits and prepare tax returns.
 In addition to having a thorough knowledge of International Financial Reporting Standards, specializing in tax laws and practices of a specific region may give you an advantage in this field.

 3. Entertainment accounting

 Expertise in copyright law and royalties, combined with a background in accounting, may help you land a job with production companies, film studios, radio stations, television networks and other organizations in the entertainment industry.
 Another option is taking the self-employment route: offering your services to musicians, writers, actors and other entertainers whose careers often require special assistance with tax preparation, bookkeeping and investment.

 Interested in one of these alternate career paths in accounting?
-See if there's a job that strikes your fancy in these cities and others.
+Look for a temporary accounting job in your city, or see what our recruiters can find for you.